oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 ### Almost-Verified Data Structures

 There are different potential properties you can verify in a data structure.
 In the sort-traversable post, the property of interest was that the number of elements in the structure would stay the same after adding and removing some number $n$ of elements.
-For the structures in this post, I'll add structural invariants to the list of properties I'm interested in maintaining.
+For this post, we'll also verify structural invariants.
 I won't, however, verify the [heap property](https://www.cs.cmu.edu/~adamchik/15-121/lectures/Binary%20Heaps/heaps.html).
 Maybe in a later post.

 When indexing a data structure by its size, you encode an awful lot of information into the type signature: the type becomes very *specific* to the structure in question.
 It is possible, though, to encode a fair few structural invariants *without* getting so specific.
 Here's a signature for "perfect leaf tree":